-Internationally, we are encouraged by these markets as we are experiencing enhanced tender activity and are holding constructive conversations with our customers.
-While we expect international activity to improve over the next few years, pricing pressure and concessions that have been given throughout the cycle need to be unwound.
-We are well-positioned for the growth in the international markets as a result of the investment we made to grow our global footprint in the last cycle.
-We will continue to collaborate with our customers to create solutions through technology and improved operating efficiency to help overcome challenging project economics.
+Internationally, we believe the markets are improving and a recovery is underway.
+We are experiencing enhanced tender activity and are holding constructive conversations with our customers.
+We expect the international recovery to be focused, at least initially, on mature fields as customers broadly favor shorter cycle returns and lower risk projects in today's environment.
+We believe we are well-positioned for continued growth as a result of the significant investments we made to grow our global footprint in the last cycle, which included increasing our product service line operations in various geographies, expanding our manufacturing capacity in Singapore and opening technology centers in Saudi Arabia, India and Brazil.
+We will continue to collaborate with our customers to improve their project economics and our profitability through advanced technology and increased operating efficiency.

-During the first quarter of 2018, we had approximately \$501 million of capital expenditures, an increase of 89% from the first quarter of 2017, which was predominantly made in our Production Enhancement, Sperry Drilling, Wireline and Perforating, Cementing, and Artificial Lift product service lines.
+During the first nine months of 2018, our capital expenditures were approximately \$1.5 billion, an increase of 58% from the first nine months of 2017.
+These capital expenditures were predominantly in our Production Enhancement, Sperry Drilling, Artificial Lift, Cementing, and Wireline and Perforating product service lines.

 We intend to continue to strengthen our product service lines through a combination of organic growth, investment and selective acquisitions.
-We plan to continue executing the following strategies in 2018:
+We are continuing to execute the following strategies in 2018: